+\paragraph{Participant demographics} We collect demographic data on participants' gender (male, female, non-binary, self-described), age (10-18, 19-29, 30-49, 50-64, $\geq$65), employment (student, seeking opportunities, employed part-time, employed full-time, retired, other), education (less than high school, high school, trade school, some college, bachelor's degree, advanced degree), income ($\leq$\$15k, \$15k--\$29k, \$30k--\$49k, \$50k--\$75k, \$75k--\$99k, $\geq$\$100k), and race (Asian, White, American Indian or Alaskan Native, Black or African American, and other).
+The demographics of the crowd workers closely mirror individuals who participate in crowdfunding, as reported on the crowdfunding platforms Kickstarter and Indiegogo\footnote{\url{https://artofthekickstart.com/crowdfunding-demographics-kickstarter-project-statistics/}}.

-To investigate whether contribution lists corresponding to high vs low crowd signals shown to the participants could be affected by other factors that might influence fundraising outcomes~\cite{steigenberger2017supporters,rodriguez2019altruism,giudici2018reward} (see Section \ref{sec:additionalfactors} for more details), we included a post-survey to evaluate the effect of crowd signals depending on participants' level of interest in a project category, their altruistic tendencies, and susceptibility to social influence.
-After participants made their project selections, we measured their \emph{baseline level of interest} in the project category using a 3-point Likert scale (``Not at all interested'' (0), ``Somewhat interested'' (1), ``Very interested'' (2)).
-To assess participants' altruistic tendencies, we used the altruistic personality and the self-report \emph{altruism scale}~\cite{rushton1981altruistic}.
-The 20-item scale measures the frequency with which one engages in altruistic acts primarily toward strangers on a 5-point scale ranging from ``Never'' (0) to ``Very Often'' (4).
-Finally, to measure participants’ \emph{susceptibility to social influence} (SSI), we adapted social influence scales from prior work that investigates social influence in online social networks~\cite{stockli2020susceptibility}.
-The adapted scale captures different facets of SSI such as individuals' susceptibility to informative and normative influence~\cite{bearden1989measurement}, as well as their tendency to seek information from others~\cite{reynolds1971mutually}.
-The 18-item SSI scale captures people's tendency to comply with social norms and to pay attention to other's behavior.
-For each item, we used a 5-point Likert scale (``Strongly disagree'', ``Disagree'', ``Neither agree or disagree'', ``Agree'', ``Strongly agree'') as a continuous measure.
+\paragraph{Interest level} We measure participants' baseline level of interest in the project category using a three-point Likert scale ``Not at all interested'' (0), ``Somewhat interested'' (1), ``Very interested'' (2).

+\paragraph{Altruism} To assess participants' altruistic tendencies, we use a self-reported altruistic personality scale~\cite{rushton1981altruistic}.
+This 20-item scale measures the frequency with which one engages in altruistic acts primarily toward strangers on a five-point scale ranging from ``Never'' (0) to ``Very Often'' (4).

+\paragraph{Susceptibility to social influence} We adapt scales from prior work investigating social influence in online social networks~\cite{stockli2020susceptibility}.
+Our adapted scale captures different facets of susceptibility to social influence (SSI), such as individuals' sensitivity to informative and normative influences~\cite{bearden1989measurement} and their tendency to seek information from others~\cite{reynolds1971mutually}.
+The 18-item SSI scale captures people's tendency to comply with social norms and to pay attention to others' behavior.
+For each item, we use a five-point Likert scale (``Strongly disagree'', ``Disagree'', ``Neither agree nor disagree'', ``Agree'', and ``Strongly agree'') as a continuous measure.